 Learn from experienced faculty, in a highly accredited program

 The Early Childhood Education program is guided by Pennsylvania's state standards and by standards of national professional organizations.
 In addition to the School of Education's national recognition by the Council for the Accreditation of Educator Preparation (CAEP), as a point of distinction, this Leading Teacher Program earned national accreditation from the National Association for the Education of Young Children (NAEYC).

-DU is rated the #4 best value in PA and #51 nationally based on academic quality and net cost (US News).
-Financial assistance in the form of aid, scholarships, and tuition awards are available.
+DU is rated the #6 best value in PA and #65 nationally based on academic quality and net cost (U.S. News & World Report).
+Financial assistance in the form of aid, scholarships and tuition awards are available.
 Duquesne recognizes the important roles that teachers play in our society.
 Students will be eligible for additional funds if they have SAT scores (Math and Evidence-Based Reading and Writing) of 1250 or greater.
 The Leading Teacher Program is committed to ensuring that the best-prepared teachers are available for the classrooms of the future.